 Embroidered onto Irish Linen woven in Northern Ireland.

 This finished framed piece measures approximately 46cm x 15cm.

 N.B.
-As this piece will be made to order please allow between 4-5 weeks before shipping.
+As this piece will be made to order please allow between up to 6 weeks before shipping.

 (due to the value of this piece it will be shipped as recorded delivery)